-Objective 9 Build our r Build our role as an anchor institution that contributes to life in London Lead Executive Roger Dav Roger Davidson, Director of Strategy and Transformation Lead Assurance Scrutiny Audit Com Audit Committee Lead Executive's Assurance statement This is a multi-facetted piece of work and different elements are at different stages of development.
-Make Ready, sustainability and fleet areas are well developed.
-We also already do a huge amount of work on health inequality and our contribution to the social determinants of health.
-In our refreshed strategy we will draw this together coherently and define where we will maximise effort, including through analysing data and seeing where health Assured Partially Assured Not Assured The committee notes the variable state of development of the various actions under this domain, and mixed RAG rating of the milestones.
-It looks forward to the identification of key risks by the time it next meets and an understanding of the drivers of the RAG ratings and how they might be put back on track. inequality impacts on demand Priorities Oversight Q1 Q2 Q3 Q4 Ensure the transition in house of the Make Ready service delivers the benefits to the staff and our Chief Financial Officer Embed insourced team to feel part of LAS Continual review of business case to identify and deliver efficiencies Review the options to expand the scope of the Make Ready service to include more LAS vehicle Deliver the benefits expressed in the Business Case service set out in the business case RAG RAG cohort Ensure entry level recruitment is representative of the communities and populations we serve across London Director of People & Culture Recruit to newly established EDI team - particular focus on EDI specialist recruitment knowledge.
-Collaborate with NHE/I on anchor network Recruitment strategies to be commissioned.
-Recruit public education lead to support - through educational activity - the recruitment of staff and volunteers from diverse communities Develop and implement public education strategy that encourages diverse local communities to work at LAS, including children and young people Delivery of public education strategy (ongoing).
+Objective 9 Build our re ole as an anchor instituti on that co ontributes to life in n London Lead Executive Roger Dav idson, Director of Strate gy and Transformation Lead Assurance Scrutiny Audit Com mittee Lead Executive's Assurance statement Assured artially Assured  Not Assured This is a multi-facetted piece of different stages of development fleet areas are well developed amount of work on health inec- social determinants of health. draw this together coherently a effort, including through analys inequality impacts on demand nt.
+Make Re .
+We also al quality and ou In our refresl and define w sing data and ady, sustainability and ready do a huge Ir contribution to the ned strategy we will here we will maximise actions u looks for an unde The committee notes the variable state of development of the various actions under this domain, and mixed RAG rating of the milestones.
+It looks forward to the identification of key risks by the time it next meets and an understanding of the drivers of the RAG ratings and how they might be put back on track.
+Indicators/milestones Priorities Oversight Q1 Q2 Q3 Q4 Ensure the transition in house of the Make Ready service delivers the benefits to the staff and our Chief Financial Officer Embed insourced team to feel part of LAS business al review of s case to identify ver efficiencies Review the options to expand the scope of the Make Ready service to include more LAS vehicle Deliver the benefits expressed in the Business Case service set out in the business case RAG RAG cohort Ensure entry level recruitment is representative of the communities and populations we serve across London Director of People & Culture Recruit to newly established EDI team - particular focus on EDI specialist recruitment knowledge.
+Collaborate with NHE/I on anchor network be comm Recruit p lead to s educatio recruitm nent strategies to nissioned. public education support - through anal activity - the ent of staff and ers from diverse nities Develop and implement public education strategy that encourages diverse local communities to work at LAS, including children and young people Delivery of public education strategy (ongoing).
 Review of all recruitment campaigns and agree revised methodologies for failed campaigns RAG RAG